hackerfactor/SEAL/SPECIFICATION.md

 - Web services may change URLs over time.
 The `src` field is not a guarantee that the file currently exists at that URL at the time of validation.
 Instead, it denotes that the URL was valid at the time of the signing.
 - The `srcd` field contains the digest of the source media.
 If a source file is identified (either at the `src` URL or through some other means), then the digest permits confirming the source media.
 - The source digest (`srcd`) may be provided even if the source location (`src`) is unspecified.

+SEAL supports *sidecar* signing.
+A *sidecar* is a separate file that contains a the SEAL record.
+This is often required when the source file must not be altered.
+(E.g., when the file is part of legal evidence, or is located on write-once media, such as a DVD.)
+When used as a sidecar, the `src` parameter may be absent.
+For implementation, there are two recommended locations for the source file:
+1. The sidecar filename contains an extension, such as `.seal`.
+If the filename without the extension exists in the same directory, then it will be used as the source file.
+E.g., if `image.png.seal` and `image.png` exist in the same directory, then `image.png` will be used as the `src` file.
+2. The validator may accept a source file location as a parameter.
+For example: `sealtool -I image.png sidecar.seal`.
+The presence of a specified location parameter should supercede any `src` URL in the SEAL record.
+Implementations may choose to include other methods for identifying the source file location.

 ## Local Signing
 Local signing permits a user to directly sign their media.
 This does not require any third-party services.